-Blended families: key relationships
+Blended families and stepfamilies: key relationships

 - you and your partner

-- you and your own children
+- you and your own child

-- you and your partner’s children
+- you and your partner’s child

-- your children and your partner’s children
+- your child and your partner’s child

 - all of you.